Guillain–Barré syndrome: COVID-19 infection or vaccine related

 GBS has been reported in association with COVID-19, and may be a potential neurological complication of the disease.
-GBS has been reported as a very rare side effect of the Janssen and Oxford–AstraZeneca COVID-19 vaccines and the European Medicines Agency issued a warning to the patients and healthcare providers.
-The incidence of GBS following the vaccination with the Oxford–AstraZeneca vaccine was originally reported as being lower than the incidence of GBS following a COVID-19 infection.
+GBS has been reported as a very rare side effect of the Janssen and Oxford–AstraZeneca COVID-19 vaccines and the European Medicines Agency issued a warning to patients and healthcare providers.
+The incidence of GBS following vaccination with the Oxford–AstraZeneca vaccine was originally reported as being lower than the incidence of GBS following a COVID-19 infection.
 More recent studies, however, found no measurable link between COVID-19 infection and GBS, while correlations with a first dose of AstraZeneca or Janssen vaccines were still positive.

 COVID-19 has been reported as causing peripheral neuropathy and more recently some evidence of aggravation of autoimmune disorders including GBS.

 Drug induced

-Zimelidine, an antidepressant, had a very favorable safety profile but as a result of rare case reports of Guillain–Barré syndrome was withdrawn from the market.
+Zimelidine, an antidepressant, had a very favorable safety profile, but as a result of rare case reports of Guillain–Barré syndrome was withdrawn from the market.